qxiao2ub/hw7-group-Ling-YX-QY/README.md

-# Write a Brief Descriptive Title Here
+# Write a Brief Descriptive Title Here (Feel free to add in what you have)
 # HW7 API Data - NYC MTA API

 Authors:  **Ling Lin**, **Xuanyu Lu** and **Qingyang Xiao**